This is a list of all French courses. For more information, see French and Italian.

 FREN:3007 French Phonetics3 s.h.

-Introduction to French phonetics; sounds of French in isolation and in context to improve pronunciation; audio exercises that emphasize sounds (nasal vowels, [u]-[y] contrast) and prosodic features (intonation, syllabification, liaison); written materials in French.
+Introduction to French phonetics; sounds of French in isolation and in context to improve pronunciation; audio exercises that emphasize sounds (nasal vowels, [u]-[y] contrast) and prosodic features (intonation, syllabification, liaison).
 Requirements: FREN:2002.

 FREN:3020 Oral Expression in French I2 s.h.